 One concern about the translational use of cannabis is the psychoactive central effects of Δ^9 -THC.
 For this reason, other different non-psychotropic cannabinoids have been assayed in IBD models.
-For example, cannabigerol acts reducing inflammatory cytokines production, reactive oxygen species (ROS) formation and the number of macrophages and mast cells after binding to CB2 receptors after DNBS induction of experimental colitis [99].
-CBD exerted similar effects when administered intraperitoneally or orally [100].
-In the same way, it elicited anti-inflammatory effects on models of lipopolysaccharide-induced colitis and in biopsies from UC patients where it reduced TNF- α and iNOS expression in a way mediated by the PPAR- γ receptor pathway [101].
-In CD, the action of CBD was additive to that of THC in a dose-response manner, with a bell-shaped pattern [102].
-Similarly, it has been shown that the synthetic analogue of CBD, O-1602, agonist of the putative cannabinoid receptor GPR55, reduces the severity of dextran sulfate sodium (DSS) and TNBSinduced colitis by inhibiting neutrophil recruitment [103].
-The pro-inflammatory role of GPR55 has been also demonstrated when treatment with its antagonist CID16020046 alleviated intestinal inflammation [104].
+For example, cannabigerol acts reducing inflammatory cytokines production, reactive oxygen species (ROS) formation and the number of macrophages and mast cells after binding to CB2 receptors in DNBS-induced experimental colitis [100].
+CBD exerted similar effects when administered intraperitoneally or orally [101].
+Likewise, it elicited anti-inflammatory effects on models of lipopolysaccharide-induced colitis and in biopsies from UC patients where it reduced TNF- α and iNOS expression in a way mediated by the PPAR- γ receptor pathway [102].
+In CD, the action of CBD was additive to that of THC in a dose-response manner, with a bell-shaped pattern [103].
+Similarly, it has been shown that the synthetic analogue of CBD, O-1602, reportedly an agonist of the putative cannabinoid receptor GPR55, reduces the severity of dextran sulfate sodium (DSS) and TNBS-induced colitis by inhibiting neutrophil recruitment, without involving CB1, CB2 or GPR55 receptors [104].
+However, the pro-inflammatory role of GPR55 was more recently demonstrated when treatment with its antagonist CID16020046 alleviated intestinal inflammation [105].

-In humans, several papers based on questionnaires have revealed varied results regarding the use of cannabis as a self-medication to relieve IBD-related symptoms.
-They show that it appears as an important option for patients, although some concerns about its long-term effects in CD patients have been reported [105-107].
-Unfortunately, there are scarce retrospective placebo-controlled studies in IBD patients although a beneficial response has been reported with up to 45% of clinical improvement after treatment with Δ^9 -THC [108].
-Similarly, a prospective study with 13 IBD patients reported an improvement in the quality of life and weight gain after three-month treatment with inhaled Cannabis [109].
-These effects of herbal cannabinoids could be caused mainly by THC since a recent randomized placebo-controlled trial with 20 CD patients who were treated with CBD for 8 weeks did not show any beneficial effect [110].
+Several papers based on questionnaires have revealed varied results regarding the use of cannabis as a self-medication to relieve IBD-related symptoms.
+They show that it appears as an important option for patients, although some concerns about its long-term effects in CD patients have been reported [106-108].
+Unfortunately, placebo-controlled studies in IBD patients are scarce, although a beneficial response has been reported with up to 45% of clinical improvement after treatment with Δ^9 -THC [109].
+Similarly, a prospective study with 13 IBD patients reported an improvement in the quality of life and weight gain after three-month treatment with inhaled Cannabis [110].
+These effects of herbal cannabinoids could be caused mainly by THC since a recent randomized placebo-controlled trial with 20 CD patients who were treated with CBD for 8 weeks did not show any beneficial effect [111].
 However, other Cannabis-derived compounds, apart from THC, might also contribute to these effects.
-Thus, Nallathambi et al [111] have shown that the anti-inflammatory activity of Cannabis could be attributed to the action of Δ^9 -tetrahydrocannabinolic acid (THCA) via GPR55 receptors since it suppresses cyclooxygenase-2 (COX2) and metalloproteinase-9 (MMP9) gene expression both in cell culture and colon tissues from IBD patients.
-In contrast to Naftali et al [110] these authors found that CBD had dose dependent cytotoxic activity, with anti-inflammatory activity only found at low concentrations.
+Thus, Nallathambi et al [112] have shown that the antiinflammatory activity of Cannabis could be attributed to the action of Δ^9 tetrahydrocannabinolic acid (THCA) via GPR55 receptors since it suppresses cyclooxygenase-2 (COX2) and metalloproteinase-9 (MMP9) gene expression both in cell culture and colon tissues from IBD patients.
+In contrast to Naftali et al [111] these authors found that CBD had dose dependent cytotoxic activity, with anti-inflammatory activity only found at low concentrations.
 Clinical trials testing THCA instead of other cannabinoid non-psychoactive treatments for IBD are lacking.
 Similarly, it is worth considering that the limited number of participants in studies performed so far do not allow for statistical conclusions to be made.
 A detailed summary of these clinical studies are available in ref.
-112.
+113.